|Nutrition Facts (per serving)|

 Grate the panela and add it to the milk mixture (or add the brown sugar and molasses).

 Heat the milk-sugar mixture over medium-low heat, stirring, and bring just to a boil.
 Take out the cinnamon sticks and cloves.

-Cook the mixture until has thickened enough that you can see the bottom of the pan for several seconds when you stir (do not let it come all the way to a boil), about 10 to 12 minutes.
+Cook the mixture until it has thickened enough that you can see the bottom of the pan for several seconds when you stir (do not let it come all the way to a boil), about 10 to 12 minutes.
 Stir constantly so that the cornstarch doesn't clump, and the mixture doesn't burn.

 Add raisins and/or nuts if desired, and remove from heat.
 Stir in the butter and vanilla.

 Pour the mixture into a greased 8-inch square glass pan or in any greased mold.
-Refrigerate until firm.
+Refrigerate until firm, preferably overnight.

 Sprinkle natilla generously with powdered sugar.
 Cut into 3-inch rectangular pieces to serve.